 Deficiency produces a range of signs, including a glossitis; angular stomatitis; patchy hyperpigmentation of the skin and mucous membranes; a persistent mild pyrexia (in the absence of infection); and megaloblastic anaemia.

-Common causes include decreased dietary intake (e.g., chronic malnutrition, alcohol abuse, dietary restriction of protein intake), impaired absorption (achlorhydria, coeliac disease, tropical sprue, zinc deficiency, bacterial overgrowth), and increased folate requirement (infancy, pregnancy, lactation, malignancy).
+Common causes include decreased dietary intake (e.g., chronic malnutrition, alcohol misuse, dietary restriction of protein intake), impaired absorption (achlorhydria, coeliac disease, tropical sprue, zinc deficiency, bacterial overgrowth), and increased folate requirement (infancy, pregnancy, lactation, malignancy).

 Rarely, hypothyroidism and congenital enzyme deficiencies may impair folate metabolism.